Our House

 Larvae of these flies develop in the moist soil around bodies of freshwater so adults tend to occur near water as well.
 Adults, however, are stong fliers so they may occur some distance from their breeding grounds.

-Horse fly traps
+Do horse fly traps work?

 Flies are attracted to the dark ball suspended below the trap (right).
 Flies tend to fly upward when they leave an object and so are trapped in the pyramid netting and jar trap (jar not shown in photo at right).
 One advantage of the this particular design is the ease of moving it from place to place in the field.
 Other trap designs are larger and more difficult to move around.
-Tabanid fly traps use no pheromones or insecticides.
+Horse and deer fly traps use no pheromones or insecticides.

 Horse Pal trap